Procedural Knowledge Learning¶

 Over-specialization and Over-generalization¶

-The nature of EBC’s algorithm does add two new situations in which rules may become over-specialized.
+The nature of EBBS’s algorithm does add two new situations in which rules may become over-specialized.
 Generalizing knowledge retrieved discusses how variables used in certain RHS functions need to be literalized to maintain correctness, which can cause overspecialization.
-Previous results and rule repair discusses how testing or augmenting a previous result creates non-operational rules that require repair, a process which may sometimes over-specialize a rule.
+Previous results and rule repair discusses how testing or augmenting a previous result creates rules that require repair, a process which may sometimes over-specialize a rule.
 Note that this situation can easily be avoided and, even when it does occur, may not add much unnecessary specificity to learned rules.

 While over-specialization may no longer be a common problem, it is still possible to get over-general rules.
 Several of the sources of correctness issues listed in the next section can produce over-general rules in certain situations.